dahomita/foicedetect/README.md

 ## Project Overview

-FoiceDetect is an advanced machine learning project designed to detect fake voices and provide users with effective solutions to prevent scams.
-With the rise of AI-generated voice scams, FoiceDetect empowers individuals to stay secure by identifying synthetic voices and offering practical tips to protect themselves.
+We developed Fake Voice Detect, a platform leveraging Nebius AI to identify fake voices (deepfakes) and protect users from scams.
+As scammers increasingly use AI-generated voices to impersonate friends and request money, our platform evaluates how fake a voice is, provides Nebius AI-driven cybersecurity solutions, and even suggests humorous responses to outsmart scammers.
+Additionally, we securely store information for future use, including reports, evidence, and identification, empowering users to stay safe and take action against fraud.

-Tracks:
+## Tracks:
 - Cybersecurity Track (WithSandra) $325
 - Most Technically Impressive - Modal (Series A company) $2,000 credits grand prize
 - Nethenoob spinning cat ($65 cash)
 - Nebius Exploratory Use of LLMs and Vision Models:
     - 1st Place: $2,000 credits
     - 2nd Place: $1,000 credits
     - 3rd Place: $500 credits
 - $1625 CASH (STATSIG GRAND PRIZE)
+- Magic loops $325 CASH
+- Beginner tracks (20 winners) ($10 each credits)

 ## 🚀 Technologies Stack